Court: List of types and organization of courts

+Opinion polls

+Opinion polls show citizens tend to value impartiality, user-friendliness of courts, and speedy trials.

 Court television shows

 Television show courts, which are often not part of the judicial system and are generally private arbitrators, are depicted within the court show genre; however, the courts depicted have been criticized as misrepresenting real-life courts of law and the true nature of the legal system.
 Notable court shows include: